ansible/ansible-runner/CONTRIBUTING.md

 ## Linting and Unit Tests

-`tox` is used to run `flake8` and unit tests on both Python 2 and 3.
+`tox` is used to run linters (`flake8` and `yamllint`) and unit tests on both Python 2 and 3.
 It uses pipenv to bootstrap these two environments.